ToolboxPlane/FlightControllerSoftware/README.md

 | 15 | Servo-Aileron-Left + 500|

 ### SBus Output (Transmitter ID 56)
-The package is a 11 bit, 16 Channel Package, with the same information as the sbus packagethe same information as the sbus package.
+The package is a 11 bit, 16 Channel Package, with the same information as the sbus package.

 ## What are all these different structs?
  * `state`: The current state of the airplane as measured by the BNO055